hiteshmishra708/relements/README.md

 Built from the ground up with zero dependencies.
 This lightweight component library helps you focus more on your business logic and less on reinventing the wheel.

 - Highly customizable.
 Each and every layer and element can styled using the CSS framework/library of your choice.
 - Focused on performance.
-Each component is individually importable, and developed using strict performance benchmarks, along with tests.
+Each component is individually importable, and developed using strict performance benchmarks.
 - Documentation Storybook.
 Plenty of usage examples and easy integration let's you get started quickly.

 ## Installation